guopingxiao/next-ssr/README.md

-A react ssr scafflod with ant-design based on Next.js.
+A react ssr demo with ant-design based on Next.js.